I Entertain myself on HubPages, but I WORK on my Books or how I keep my Sanity as a writer!

 In my opinion, a writer has to keep his or her sanity if they are going to grow in their craft.
 Or, at least, I do.

-So, first of all, let me explain that I am not Commercial writer.
+So, first of all, let me explain that I am not Commercial.

-By that I mean that I am lucky (unlucky?) enough not to be making a living bidding for writing jobs.
+By that I mean that I am lucky (unlucky?) enough not to be making a living, bidding for the priviledge of writing for someone else.

-And, honestly, I am not really sure that I am good enough to be such a writer, at my stage of evolution.
+And, honestly, I am not really sure that I am fast enough generating content to be such a writer, at my stage of evolution.

 Or, if I ever will be.